-Be careful as when you near the waterfall, rocks become very slippery, which is where I slipped and hurt my shoulder, so I couldn’t trek up the Mountain View Point the following day.
+Be careful as when you near the waterfall, rocks become very slippery, which is where I slipped and hurt my shoulder, and couldn’t trek up the Mountain View Point the following day.

 Vongmany Guest House (southern side of town)

 The room is basic, clean, and not expensive.
 The view makes up for any shortfalls.
-Have to mention that staff here are also lovely and enjoyed the feel of this place so much that we extended our stay to 6 nights.
+Have to mention that staff here are also lovely and enjoy the feel of this place so much that we extend our stay to 6 nights.

-- Chennai Restaurant – across the bridge (southern side of town) serves delicious Indian food at cheaper prices than the guide book recommendations.
-In fact, if the guide book recommends somewhere, then this is the place to avoid as 99% of the time, it will be more expensive and the quality isn’t great.
+Across the bridge (southern side of town) serves delicious Indian food at cheaper prices than the guide book recommendations.
+In fact, if the guide book recommends somewhere, then this is the place to avoid as 99% of the time, it’s more expensive and the quality isn’t great.

-This place also comes with a few very cute puppies, so if you’re in need of some doggy therapy, this is for you!
+This place also comes with a few very cute puppies, so if you’re in need of some doggy therapy, this is for you.

-Evening meals are very authentic and delicious compared with other restaurants around, which seem to cater for the tourist palatte.
-There’s a main dish offered to fit every budget.
-However, had breakfast here one morning and it was average at best; Chennai is much better and cheaper for breakfast.
+Evening meals are very authentic and delicious compared with other restaurants around, which seem to cater to the tourist palate.
+There’s a main dish offered to fit every budget although having breakfast here one morning, it was average at best.
+The Chennai is much better and cheaper for breakfast.